Sleep sex: Research

 Research findings for sexsomnia first appeared in 1996 publication by Colin Shapiro and Nik Trajanovic of the University of Toronto.
 In the most recent study of sexsomnia, 832 individuals were surveyed at a sleep disorder center.
 Among these individuals, 8% reported sexual behaviors consistent with sexsomnia, with men reporting three times more frequently than women.

 Society and culture

 Sexsomnia has begun to gain attention through its exposure on television, news platforms, and social media outlets.

 Media exposure

 Articles regarding sexsomnia continue to circulate on Glamour.com, the Huffington Post, and Refinery29 among many others.
 Increased exposure has resulted in a conversation between those who have the disorder and those directly affected.
 Sexsomnia has also been featured in popular television series including House, MD, Law and Order: Special Victims Unit, and Desperate Housewives.

 Legal cases

 Sex offender controversies

-The number of alleged sex offenders claiming sexsomnia as the cause of their offenses is rapidly growing.
+A number of alleged sex offenders have claimed sexsomnia as the cause of their offenses.
 The Australasian Sleep Association has urged qualified physicians to contribute in expert testimony in such cases to ensure the individual's claims are valid and not just an attempt to be released of sexual offense charges.